 On the other hand, older generations may fear the technological barrier – the most universal is the fear that digital slips can lead to data leaks.

-The criticism of paper slips
+The criticism of using paper slips

 While there is no fresh data concerning the division between paper and digital slips, here’s what we can deduct from various papers and studies.